 - Bond loans issued prior to the 1 July 2001 – These are bond loans created prior to it being mandatory for the Residential Tenancies Bond Authority to hold all bonds.

-- Circumstances beyond the tenants control, such the following;
+- Circumstances beyond the renters control, such the following;

-- The damage is the result of an accident or actions which could not be reasonably prevented, considering the individual needs or circumstances of the tenant or the household members remaining in the property, for example, the tenant has a disability or is a survivor of family violence.
+- The damage is the result of an accident or actions which could not be reasonably prevented, considering the individual needs or circumstances of the renter or the household members remaining in the property, for example, the renter has a disability or is a survivor of family violence.

-- Where the debt arises due to third-party or criminal actions beyond the tenant’s control.
+- Where the debt arises due to third-party or criminal actions beyond the renter's control.

-- Where the debt arises from other factors beyond the tenant’s control (e.g. natural disaster).
+- Where the debt arises from other factors beyond the renter's control (e.g. natural disaster).

 - Serious medical condition – the bond debt is due to the applicant being forced to leave a tenancy due to a serious medical condition.
 The applicant must provide a letter from their treating health practitioner confirming their medical condition and that they were forced to leave the tenancy.

-- A new social housing tenancy is being commenced – the bond is retained by the private landlord as the tenant could not provide sufficient notice of their intention to vacate due to their requirement to commence a social housing tenancy.
+- A new social housing tenancy is being commenced – the bond is retained by the private residential rental provider as the renter could not provide sufficient notice of their intention to vacate due to their requirement to commence a social housing tenancy.